NATO - The defensive alliance that bombs and invades countries worldwide

 A photo from 2011 shows buildings ravaged by NATO bombing in Sirte, Libya.

-NATO has been a success story in its original defensive mission, to deter Soviet, and later Russian, attacks on European countries.
-It has been the main reason why most of Europe had been at peace since WW2.
-However, the fact that NATO, a defensive alliance, has been used, repeatedly in as an alliance of war instead of defense, discredits and hurts its basic founding charter and goals, which were and still are to keep European and western countries safe from any sort of Russian military attack.
+NATO has been a success story in its original defensive mission, to deter Soviet, and later Russian, attacks on its European and western member states.
+This is the main reason why most of Europe has been at peace since WW2.
+However, the fact that NATO, a defensive alliance, has been used, repeatedly, as an alliance of war instead of defense, discredits and hurts its basic founding charter and goals, which were and still are to keep European and western countries safe from any sort of Russian military attack.